 Will Climate Gentrification Affect your Real Estate Market?

-We’ve discussed the numerous ways to stay abreast of the ever-changing real estate market before at Innago, ranging from proximity to retail to shrinking apartment sizes, but it’s doubtful we’ve taken on a topic quite so large as climate change.
-Just how far down the road until we see its effects remains to be seen, but that global warming will have an effect in nearly all industries is certain.
+We’ve discussed the numerous ways to stay abreast of the ever-changing real estate market before at Innago, ranging from proximity to retail to shrinking apartment sizes.
+But it’s doubtful we’ve taken on a topic quite so large as climate change.
+That global warming will have an effect in nearly all industries is certain, and we’re already starting to see these effects in the real estate industry.
 Property owners and scientists alike are now discussing “climate gentrification” – the recently coined phrase that will determine housing prices and trends for the foreseeable future.
-Rising ocean levels are currently one of the most talked-about aspects of climate gentrification, and climate change in general, but there are numerous other factors to consider.
+Rising ocean levels are currently one of the most talked-about aspects of climate gentrification and climate change in general, but there are numerous other factors to consider.
 What you need to look out for and how long until it starts affecting your local markets depends, of course, on your location.

 Coastal markets will prove most susceptible.